essingen123/essingen123/README.md

 silly as it may sound, here’s a reminder that may resonate at such times:

-a human in a house is not the house,
+a human in a house is not the house;

 thus, in our deep-house,

-a reasoner in a machine is not the machine;
+a reasoner in a machine is not the machine.

 so ĩ guess here we conclude
 with a wave above the i

 👋 Aĩr

-fiddles with conceptual game-plays orbiting
-‘deep time cybernetics’,
-‘functional preferences’ &
-‘Mind Kind Design’

 @NoPinkAI
 YayBow